yuvalmGS/gigaspaces-wiki-jekyll/xap97/map-api.markdown

 # Time to Live - TTL

-An entry within the cache is emortal by default.
+An entry within the cache is immortal by default.
 You can specify as part of the put operation a specific time for the entry to be alive within the cache.
 Once this time elapsed, it will be expired automatically.
-The time unit to specify the TTL is millseconds.
+The time unit to specify the TTL is milliseconds.

 {% highlight java %}
 GigaMap gigaMap = ...